brucemack/microlink/README.md

 slighly to give ourselves a margin of error to accumulate packets.
 The MicroLink system keeps a buffer of 16 audio packets and holds back the start of audio generation (after sqelch break) until the buffer is half full.
-This means that the receive path is delayed by 8 x 80 ms *above and beyond* any delay in the internet itself.
-Experimential work is ongoing to make this delay adaptive so that the delay is minimized.
+This means that the receive path is delayed by around 8 x 80 ms *above and beyond* any delay in the Internet itself.
+Experimential work is ongoing to make this adaptive so that the delay is minimized.
 Of course if the buffer emplies out (i.e. several slow packets in a row), all bets are off.